realm/jazzy/README.md

 Declarations with a documentation comment containing `:nodoc:` are excluded from the documentation.

+Declarations with the `@_documentation(visibility:)` attribute are treated as though they are written with the given visibility.
+This is an alternative to `:nodoc:` that is compatible with Apple's DocC.

 ### Documentation structure

 Jazzy arranges documentation into categories.
 The default categories are things